 Importing foreign goods into the U.S. will also take longer and cost more, even after the worst of the COVID-19 crisis is over.
 Berry explains that imported goods may be subject to more active monitoring and testing or treatments designed to kill pathogens, increasing both processing time and costs.

 With logistics costs on the rise and continued increases likely in the coming years, companies are under more pressure than ever to optimize logistics processes to increase efficiency and reduce costs.
-From investing in smart automation solutions like collaborative mobile robots to improve warehouse productivity to route and supplier optimization and outsourcing logistics to a 3PL, there are several strategies that can help companies reduce logistics costs.
+From investing in smart automation solutions like collaborative mobile robots to improve warehouse productivity to route and supplier optimization and outsourcing logistics to a 3PL, there are several strategies that can help companies by reducing logistics costs.
 To learn more about the most effective ways to reduce logistics costs, we reached out to a panel of logistics professionals and asked them to answer this question:

 “What’s the #1 way to reduce logistics costs?”